mywalkup/mywalkup.github.io/faq.md

 The JBL PartyBox has a known issue that can be resolved by updating it to the latest firmware.
 Updating is easy but you'll need to download the JBL App.
 Here are more detailed instructions: [JBL PartyBox Firmware Instructions](https://www.youtube.com/watch?v=NLnEF4GWLLw&t=35s)

+## Who needs to be a Pro user in order for a team to have Pro access?

+The team owner needs to be Pro and if so, the entire team is considered Pro, even if players or managers are not upgraded.
+The user who created the team is by default the owner, however ownership can be transferred to a team manager.

 ## How do walkup songs work?

 Each player can have a custom walkup song that plays when they take the field.
 Select a song from Apple Music or our free song library, choose the exact clip you want to play, and pair it with an AI-generated voice announcement.